8 Types of Geraniums to Pop Color in Your Flower Bed

 Mourning Widow Geranium

 These geraniums have a quite striking appearance, with deep violet flowers and a forward emerged cluster.
 Lily Lovell and Sombor are amongst the most popular kind in this species.
+They stand out but blend in when grown with types of violets in the same flower bed.

 Wood geranium varieties are quite popular as they have medicinal value as well as ornamental.
 These plants grow mostly in woody regions, as the name implies, but can be planted in gardens as well.
 However, they need proper maintenance if they are to be cultivated in gardens.